oat-sa/taohub-articles/forge/Administrator Guide/security-and-performance.md

 Backups
 -------

-TAO stores user information in database.
-As a typical web application, you can split TAO in four major parts:
+TAO stores user information in the database.
+As a typical web application, you can split TAO into four major parts:

--   the source code, that does not contain any data,
+-   the source code, that contains none data,
 -   the configuration files, generated during the installation,
 -   the generated local files, available for local work,
--   the generated user content (tests as well as results) in database.
+-   the generated user content (tests and results) in the database.

 Confidentiality and privacy
 ---------------------------

-In many jurisdictions you are required to provide a statement regarding user data.
+In many jurisdictions, you are required to provide a statement regarding user data.
 In any case, it is a good idea to inform users of where and how you store their data.
-If deploying TAO with user information or data from outside sources it is important to secure agreements with both data owners and data keepers.
+If deploying TAO with user information or data from outside sources, it is important to secure agreements with both data owners and data keepers.